Skip to content

 Applicable Law

 California, like most states, has passed legislation defining how HOAs manage their affairs.
-In California, it is the Davis-Stirling Act.
+In California, it is the Davis-Sterling Act.
+(Download the 2017 edition from the California Association of Community Managers website at: http://www.cacm.org/resources/davis-stirling-tools.html.)

-Davis-Stirling includes provisions for many aspects of HOA governance, but especially important are the requirements for annual disclosures to your homeowners and to the California Secretary of State.
+Davis-Sterling includes provisions for many aspects of HOA governance, but especially important are the requirements for annual disclosure to your homeowners and to the California Secretary of State.
 These disclosures can be broken down into three broad categories:

 1. The Annual Budget Report